The Greatest Love (Philippine TV series)

 The Greatest Love is a Philippine television drama melodrama series broadcast by ABS-CBN.
 Directed by Dado C. Lumibao, Jeffrey R. Jeturian, Mervyn B. Brondial and Paco A. Sta.
 Maria, it stars Sylvia Sanchez, Nonie Buencamino, Andi Eigenmann, Dimples Romana, Arron Villaflor, Matt Evans, Joshua Garcia, and Ruby Ruiz.
-It aired on the network's Kapamilya Gold line up and worldwide on TFC from September 5, 2016 to April 21, 2017, replacing Tubig at Langis and was replaced by Pusong Ligaw in The Better Half's timeslot.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from September 5, 2016, to April 21, 2017.

 The program marks the reunion of Ellen Adarna and Ejay Falcon who were among the lead stars of Pasión de Amor, a Filipino version of Pasión de Gavilanes, aired on ABS-CBN.

 Series overview

 Premise

 The Greatest Love begins with aspiring photographer Gloria (Ellen Adarna) and her love story with a boatman named Peter (Ejay Falcon).
 Despite the fact that they love each other, Gloria is forced under duress by her father to marry Andres Alegre (Junjun Quintana), the town mayor's nephew who raped her.

 Through the years, Gloria (Sylvia Sanchez) is a loving and selfless mother to Amanda (Dimples Romana), Andrei (Matt Evans), Paeng (Arron Villaflor), and Lizelle (Andi Eigenmann).
 To her children's perception, their father is a hard working OFW who visits from time to time.
 They live in the Alegre ancestral family home.
 Andres does not remit funds regularly so Gloria compensates by collecting, buying and selling junk.
 When their father comes to visit, they are a picture of a happy family.

 At the root of their family's problems are her children's misconceptions that their mother was unfaithful to their father, the late Andres.
 Gloria refuses to sully their memory of their father, so she never admits to them that she was raped by Andres.

 The breaking point is when they discover that Lizelle is an illegitimate child, the result of Peter and Gloria's illicit love affair, when Andres abandons them.

 This long-kept secret shatters their happy family, and Gloria's children leave her one by one.
 As Gloria struggles to keep her family together, she starts to show symptoms of dementia and begins to lose pieces of her memory.
 She initially brushes off the symptoms until she is finally diagnosed with Alzheimer's disease.

 As her illness progresses, Gloria attempts to bring back the love her family once had for each other; however, it becomes more difficult as she races against time while trying to gather her memories before they are completely wiped out.
 Peter (Nonie Buencamino) returns to Gloria's life and together they try to mend her children's relationship with her and each other.